-MITRE provides project opportunities for Electrical and Computer Engineering majors.
+MITRE provides project opportunities for Electrical and Computer Engineering and Computer Science majors.
 Most students begin with a paid internship at MITRE during the summer before their project work commences.
 The internship enables students to perform background research in their project areas and liaise with MITRE company mentors.

 WPI provides daily transportation from campus to Bedford at no cost to student participants.
 Each team works with a company-designated mentor and WPI faculty advisor.
 Project work concludes with an MQP report and formal presentation at MITRE.